People sometimes ask: “If I get arrested for DUI, should I take the breath test or refuse?”

 A person accused of refusing the breath test after a first DUI arrest can avoid the 90-day hard suspension by requesting the immediate reinstatement of their hardship privileges.
 This is a good option for people who cannot afford a private attorney to fight the administrative suspension.

-[[At the Sammis Law Firm in Tampa, FL, we still tell our clients that they should let us demand the “formal review hearing” within 10 days of the arrest even if they are eligible for immediate reinstatement.
-Click here to find out why the formal review hearing should never be waived if you can afford a good DUI attorney to help you fight to invalidate the suspension]]
+[[At the Sammis Law Firm in Tampa, FL, we still tell our clients that they should let us demand the “formal review hearing” within ten (10) days of the arrest, even if they are eligible for immediate reinstatement.]]

 But for anyone who doesn’t contest the suspension, it doesn’t matter whether you take the breath test or refuse – for a first offense, you can go to the Bureau of Administrative Review (BAR) Office to obtain a hardship license if:

-- you personally appear at the BAR Office within 10 days of the arrest to request immediate reinstatement;
+1. you submit a request for eligibility review at the BAR Office within ten (10) days of the arrest to request immediate reinstatement of hardship driving privileges during the suspension period;

 Should You Take the DUI Breath Test or Refuse?